-A Beka Foundation Educational Fund provides low-interest loans to deserving students who need help in financing their seminary education at PTS or graduate education at PCC.
-Students attending year-round (fall/spring) are eligible to apply for A Beka Foundation loans upon completion of 9 credit hours.
-Students who meet A Beka Foundation Educational Fund loan requirements may be permitted to borrow up to \$2,500 per year for up to four years.
-Additional information for this program is available from
+Abeka Fund provides loans to qualified students who need help in financing their seminary education at PTS or graduate education at PCC.
+Students attending year-round (fall/spring) are eligible to apply for Abeka Fund loans upon completion of 9 credit hours.
+Students who meet Abeka Fund loan requirements may be permitted to borrow up to \$2,500 per year for up to four years.
+For additional information, e-mail studentloans@abekafund.com or call (850) 478-8496, ext.
+2082.